greanbaby/PincherCreekEMR/README.md

 *HOW DO I INSTALL THE OSCAR EMR FORM?*

 These 4 files need to be imported to OSCAR to use the eForm that links to all parts of the OSCAR EMR:

+*Please look at the top of the OSCAR EMR JavaScript for instructions about changes that might be needed for your server environment*

 1) OSCAR EMR FORM
 2) OSCAR EMR JavaScript
 3) oscar.jpg logo for top left